The Electric Fuel Cost Adjustment Clause: Balancing Risk and Fairness

 The FCA mechanism typically begins with an estimate of average fuel costs that is embedded in the utility's base rates, approved by regulators or the utility's board.
 Each billing period, the utility compares its actual fuel costs to the baseline fuel costs in rates.
 If actual costs are higher, the difference is charged to customers through a fuel cost adjustment line item.
 If actual costs are lower, customers receive a credit.

-For example, if a utility’s base rates assume $25/MWh for fuel, but the actual cost in a given month is $28/MWh, the $3/MWh difference is multiplied by customer usage and added to the bill as an FCA charge.
-Conversely, if the actual cost falls to $22/MWh, the $3/MWh credit reduces bills.
+If a utility's base rates assume $25/MWh for fuel, but the actual cost in a given month is $28/MWh, the $3/MWh difference is multiplied by customer usage and added to the bill as an FCA charge.

 Pros of the Fuel Cost Adjustment